-- Despite temporary slowdown, construction sector in India will remain attractive over the long run due to demand from real estate & infrastructure projects - \$ 650 billion will be required for urban infrastructure over the next 20 years - Government aims to provide clean & sustainable environment.
-Focus would be on investment in green materials, smart cities, industrial corridors, railway lines & ports - Construction activities contribute 9% of India's GDP.
+- Despite temporary slowdown, construction sector in India will remain attractive over the long run due to demand from real estate & infrastructure projects - Government aims to provide clean & sustainable environment.
+Focus would be on investment in green materials, smart cities, industrial corridors, railway lines & ports - Government passed a bill on 25 Mar 2021 to set up National Bank for Financing Infrastructure & Development (NaBFID) to fund infrastructure projects in India - Construction activities contribute 9% of India's GDP.
 The sector employs 51 million people

-By 2025, construction market in India is expected to become 3rd largest globally.
+By 2025, construction market in India is expected to reach \$ 1.4 trillion.
 Construction output is expected to grow average @ 7.1% each year